-73. Eighteen LATAM States responded to the 2021 questionnaire, receiving a total of 421 return applications.
-This amounts to 19% of the 2,180 return applications received globally in 2021.
-In 2015.
-The Study analysed 330 return applications received by 16 States, which amounted to 15% of the global total of return applications made under the Convention, and 315 applications received by 15 States in 2008.

-74. Comparing the data from the States that responded to both to 2021 and 2015 Studies there was a 21% increase in the number of return applications in 2021 as against a 4% decline globally.
-The most striking increase was those recorded by Costa Rica (34 return applications received in 2021 as against 9 in 2015), Honduras (14 return applications received in 2021 as against 2 in 2015) and Peru (29 return applications received in 2021 as against 13 in 2015).
+- 73. Twenty-one LATAM States responded to the 2021 questionnaire.21 Twenty of these States received return applications, amounting to a total of 424 applications, 19% of the 2,191 return applications received globally in 2021.
+The 2015 Study analysed 330 return applications received by 15 of the 16 States who responded, which amounted to 15% of the global total of return applications made under the Convention, and 315 applications received by 15 States in 2008.22 - 74.
+Comparing the data from the States that responded to both the 2021 and 2015 Studies23 there was a 21% increase in the number of return applications in 2021 as against a 4% decline globally.
+The most striking increase was those recorded by Costa Rica (34 return applications received in 2021 as against 9 in 2015), Honduras (14 applications received in 2021 as against 2 in 2015), Colombia (68 applications received in 2021 as against 55 in 2015) and Mexico (96 applications received in 2021 as against 83 in 2015).
 Overall, more LATAM States recorded increased numbers of return applications in 2021 than decreases.
-Paraguay received 24 return applications in 2021 as against 40 in 2015, Nicaragua received 9 return applications in 2021 as against 24 in 2015 and Uruguay received 3 return applications in 2021 as against 12 in 2015.

-75. Of the applications received, 227 came from fellow Latin American States (66%, compared with 42% in 2015 and 19% in 2008).
-As said above (at.
-Para.
-63), this Study does not include applications under the Inter-American Convention about the International Restitution of Minors (Return of Children) 1989. on the International Return of Children, so the total number of abductions within the region will be higher.

-76. The proportion of applications received from fellow LATAM States varied considerably.
+Of those that received fewer applications were Nicaragua which received 9 return applications in 2021 as against 15 in 2015 and Uruguay which received 3 return applications in 2021 as against 12 in 2015. - 75.
+Of the applications received, 279 came from fellow Latin American States (66%, compared with 42% in 2015 and 19% in 2008).
+As said above, this survey does not include applications under the Inter-American Convention, so the total number of abductions within the region will be higher. - 76.
+The proportion of applications received from fellow LATAM States varied considerably.
 Annex 1 shows the proportion of applications received by each State that came from other LATAM States.